-Our ability to provide the complete continuum of stroke care within specific timeframes is a key element of this recognition.
+Our ability to provide the complete continuum of stroke care within specific timeframes is a key element of these recognitions.
 Geneva General has been working with the emergency medical community to coordinate timely transport and educate the public on the importance of receiving treatment within three hours of the onset of stroke symptoms.
 Once a patient arrives at our ER, a set of diagnostic tests is performed and if a patient meets certain medical criteria, they may receive a special injection called Thrombolytic Therapy.
 This treatment is the hallmark of our Stroke Center designation because it breaks down the blood clots that cause certain types of strokes and has been proven to reduce the debilitating effects of strokes.

 As the medication must be administered within three hours following the onset of stroke, the need to present at the Emergency Department in a timely way underscores the real value to our rural communities of having high quality stroke care provided right here at Geneva General Hospital.